Balancingrock/VJson/README.md

 - Added a simple GUI to check if a file can be parsed correctly
 - Builds an SPM package (for use with the Swift Package Manager)
 - Builds as a modular framework (for use in Xcode)
+- Merge function is NSOutlineView compatible
+- Caching of named members for higher performance (usable in most cases)

 # Usage